 The goal of Minnesota Varsity is not to single out the very best performers or composers in the state and its environs.
 Rather, it's to encourage young musicians to make music and to be involved in the process of creation with their peers.
 Minnesota Varsity helps to bring to the forefront the importance of music and arts education in this state and throughout the nation.

 Throughout its ten-year history and today, Minnesota Varsity is committed to reflecting the full and vibrant diversity of the art form it celebrates.
 We encourage young artists from all socioeconomic backgrounds and all racial, ethnic, and gender identities to apply.

 I just can't find the answer to my question.
 What should I do?

-Try reading the rules and this FAQ one more time.
+Try reading the Official Rules and this FAQ one more time.
 Then ask another person to read the rules and this FAQ.
-We think you'll find the answer.
+We think you'll find the answer!
 But if you're still stumped, then contact us at firstname.lastname@example.org.